 Swimming, bathing, and humid climates all increase ear infection risk.
 Water gets trapped in the ear canal and creates the perfect environment for microbial growth.
 If your dog swims regularly, drying the ears immediately after every swim is critical.
 A drying ear solution applied after water exposure can reduce infection recurrence by over 50 percent.

 Recurrent ear infections in dogs over 5 years old can also signal hypothyroidism or Cushing's disease.
 Both conditions suppress the immune system and make the ear canal more susceptible to infection.
-If your dog has chronic ear infections plus any combination of weight gain, lethargy, thin coat, or increased thirst, ask your vet to run a thyroid panel and consider an LDDS test.
+If your dog has chronic ear infections plus any combination of weight gain, lethargy, thin coat, or increased thirst, a thyroid panel and, when the picture fits, an LDDS test may belong in the plan.

 The most effective approach is to identify and treat the underlying cause while managing symptoms.
-That means allergy testing if allergies are suspected, preventive ear cleaning on a regular schedule, drying ears after water exposure, and asking your vet about long-term management rather than just treating each infection as it appears.
+That means allergy testing if allergies are suspected, preventive ear cleaning on a regular schedule, drying ears after water exposure, and routing the right long-term plan instead of treating each infection as a one-off.

 Cogua analyzes your dog's full health history, including ear infection patterns, and identifies what is driving the cycle.
-Upload your vet records and get a specific plan for breaking it.
+Start with what you have and get a specific plan for breaking it.

 Get breed-specific health guides delivered